osrg/gobgp/docs/sources/cli-command-syntax.md

 ```shell
 % gobgp policy aspath add ass1 ^65100
 ```

 You can specify the position using regexp-like expression as follows:
 - From: "^65100" means the route is passed from AS 65100 directly.
 - Any: "65100" means the route comes through AS 65100.
 - Origin: "65100$" means the route is originated by AS 65100.
 - Only: "^65100$" means the route is originated by AS 65100 and comes from it directly.

+Further you can specify the consecutive aspath and use regexp in each element as follows:
+- ^65100_65001
+- 65100_[0-9]+_.*$
+- ^6[0-9]_5.*_65.?00$

 An AsPathSet it is possible to have multiple as path, if you want to remove the AsPathSet to specify only AsPathSet name.
 ```shell